A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Abstract

 \section{Abstract}

-Clifford algebras are an active area of mathematical research.
-The main objective of the paper is to exhibit a construction of a matrix algebra isomorphic to a Clifford algebra of signature (p,q), which can be automatically implemented using general purpose linear algebra software.
-While this is not the most economical way of implementation for lower-dimensional algebras it offers a transparent mechanism of translation between a Clifford algebra and its isomorphic faithful real matrix representation.
-Examples of lower dimensional Clifford algebras are presented.
+Modern advances in general-purpose computer algebra systems offer solutions to a variety of problems, which in the past required substantial time investments by trained mathematicians.
+An excellent example of such development are the Clifford algebras.
+The main objective of the paper is to demonstrate an utterly algorithmic construction of a Clifford algebra matrix algebra representation of a non-degenerate signature (p, q).
+While this is not the most economical way of implementation, it offers a transparent mechanism of translation between a Clifford algebra and its faithful real-valued matrix representation and can be used for automated proof checking.
+This representation is used to derive an algorithm for the computation of an arbitrary multivector inverse as a proof certificate.
+The proposed algorithm is a mapping of the Faddeev--LeVerrier--Souriau algorithm for computation of the characteristic polynomial of matrices.